Rule 9. ELECTIONS TO AND HOLDING OFFICE

 (4) Tenure of office.

 a.
 Terms.
-Newly elected Representatives and Organisational Officers take office at the close of the Business Meeting following their election (or appointment) and serve for two (2) years.
-Their terms end (unless duly re-elected or re-appointed) at the close of the following Business Meeting.
+Newly elected Representatives and Organisational Officers take office at the close of the Business Meeting following their election and serve for two (2) years.
+Their terms end (unless duly re-elected) at the close of the following Business Meeting.

 b.
 Term Limits.
 An elected Organisational Officer or Representative shall be eligible to serve only two (2) full consecutive terms in the same office, except to the extent that a President-Elect and Vice President – Elect has assumed the Presidency before the beginning of the term to which elected.